 It was so gross yet bizarre I can still feel it in my mouth whenever I think of it.

-According to legend, this awful tasting “medicine” was needed to purify us from within.
+According to legend, this awful-tasting “medicine” changes and purifies us from within.

 Washing our old self

 After those strange rituals, we knelt giving total respect and submission to King Poseidon.